cryptape/nostr-binding/docs/nostr-lock-script.md

 transaction signing methods used by Nostr.
 Additionally, it can support proof-of-work mechanics from Nostr to ensure a fair launch.

+## `ckbhash`
+CKB uses blake2b as the default hash algorithm.
+We use `ckbhash` to denote the blake2b hash function with following configuration:

+output digest size: 32
+personalization: ckb-default-hash

+The `blake160` function is defined to return the leading 20 bytes of the `ckbhash` result.

 ## Lock Script
 A nostr lock script has the following structure: